Cancer Massage Therapy Training for Qualified Massage Therapists

 What is an Oncology/Cancer Massage?

-At the London School of Massage, Oncology/Cancer Massage training is delivered as a fast-track, intensive 2-day course.
+At London School of Massage, Oncology / Cancer Massage training is delivered as an intensive 2-day classroom-based CPD course.

 Browse Similar Courses